TomasOrtega/TomasOrtega/README.md

 ### Proving stuff with Lean

 On the side, I'm learning about theorem proving with Lean.
-In the future I would like to formalize more of my proofs using Lean, so far I have only done some [tests](https://github.com/TomasOrtega/test_dtgo).
+In the future I would like to formalize more of my proofs using Lean, so far I have only a small [auxiliary lemma](https://github.com/TomasOrtega/test_dtgo) and some elementary results about [Sidon sets](https://tomasortega.github.io/Sidon).

 ### Error correcting codes from Generalized Quadrangles